Police use of force: Ending excessive use of force by law enforcement is a crucial step toward healthy, safe communities.

 Resources

-- Organizations: Campaign Zero; Center on Juvenile and Criminal Justice; Impact Justice; Lawyer’s Committee for Civil Rights Under Law; ACLU Southern California; Anti Police-Terror Project; PolicyLink
+- Organizations: Campaign Zero; Center on Juvenile and Criminal Justice; Impact Justice; Lawyer’s Committee for Civil Rights Under Law; ACLU Southern California; Anti Police-Terror Project; The People’s Coalition for Safety and Freedom

-- Reports: Report of The Blue Ribbon Panel on Transparency, Accountability, and Fairness in Law Enforcement; What to do Instead of Calling the Police; Emerging Issues: Alternatives to Enforcement; Turning Back the Tide: Promising Efforts to Demilitarize Police Departments; Police Scorecard
+- Reports: Police Alternatives (Well Clinic Anti-Racism Task Force); Emerging Issues: Alternatives to Enforcement; Turning Back the Tide: Promising Efforts to Demilitarize Police Departments; Police Scorecard